abdrahmansoltan/Learning-Notes/JavaScript/03-DOM.md

     - Don’t use `for..in` to loop over collections, as it iterates over all enumerable properties.
 And collections have some “extra” rarely used properties that we usually do not want to get

-  - Array methods won’t work, because it’s not an array
+  - For **NodeLists**, some Array methods won’t work, because it’s not an array

     - We can use `Array.from` to create a “real” array from the collection, if we want array methods: